It is our desire to present a first class contest for dance/drill teams. Below we have listed contest rules and

 The routine should be visual and connected throughout and should contain leaps, turns and footwork.

 MODERN: It should be theatrical dance that is not ballet and not lyrical.
-It allows performers a unique vocabulary that is not standardized.
-If your
+It allows performers a unique vocabulary that is not standardized, and can include partnering, floorwork and interpretive movements.
+It allows for aesthetic, free forms of dance and not restricted to traditional dance terms nor moves.

 Show Production category will be a themed production that has some staging